civicrm/civicrm-dev-docs/docs/standards/javascript.md

 ## Localization

-As with PHP coding, any string that will be displayed to the user should be wrapped in ts() to translate the string. e.g. ts('hello')
+As with PHP coding, any string that will be displayed to the user should be wrapped in `ts()` to translate the string. e.g. `ts('hello')`

-When your script file is being added to the page by CRM_Core_Resources it will be automatically scanned for all strings enclosed in ts() and their translations will be added as client-side variables.
-The javascript ts() function will use these localized strings.
+When your script file is being added to the page by `CRM_Core_Resources` it will be automatically scanned for all strings enclosed in `ts()` and their translations will be added as client-side variables.
+The javascript `ts()` function will use these localized strings.
 It can also perform variable substitution.
 See example below.

 !!!Note

-Because translated strings are added to the client-side by CRM_Core_Resources addScriptFile method, they will not be automatically added if you include your js on the page any other way.
-The ts() function will still work and perform variable substitution, but the localized string will not be available.
+Because translated strings are added to the client-side by `CRM_Core_Resources::addScriptFile` method, they will not be automatically added if you include your js on the page any other way.
+The `ts()` function will still work and perform variable substitution, but the localized string will not be available.
 There are 3 solutions to this problem depending on your context:

-1. If this is an inline script in a smarty template, use the {ts} function (see legacy issues below for an example).
-Note that {ts} cannot handle client-side variable substitution, only server-side template variables.
+1. If this is an inline script in a smarty template, use the `{ts}` function (see legacy issues below for an example).
+Note that `{ts}` cannot handle client-side variable substitution, only server-side template variables.
-2. If this is an inline script in a php file, use the php ts() function to do your translation and concatenate the result into your script.
+2. If this is an inline script in a php file, use the php `ts()` function to do your translation and concatenate the result into your script.
 Or, if you need client-side variable substitution use the 3rd solution:
-3. If this is a javascript file being added to the page in a nonstandard way (or is one of the above two scenarios but you need client-side variable substitution), you could manually add any needed strings using the CRM_Core_Resources addString method
+3. If this is a javascript file being added to the page in a nonstandard way (or is one of the above two scenarios but you need client-side variable substitution), you could manually add any needed strings using the `CRM_Core_Resources::addString` method

 ## UI Elements

 CiviCRM ships with a number of UI widgets and plugins to create standardized "look and feel" More information can be found in [UI Elements Reference](https://wiki.civicrm.org/confluence/display/CRMDOC/UI+Elements+Reference).

-## Quality Control
+## Test Tools

-CiviCRM has a number of mechanisms that it uses to ensure quality of javascript that is submitted to core.

-### JSHint

-CiviCRM uses JSHint as part of the style checking process whenever a Pull Request is submitted against the civicrm-core repo.
-It ensures that all Javascript submitted meets CiviCRM's current Javascript stndard.
+CiviCRM has uses a couple of main tools to test Javascript Code when a pull request is made against code.
+This happens along side the [code style checks](/standard/javascript#coding-standards) which are as mentioned above against JsHint

 ### Qunit